sanfinity-Iot/openremote/Developer-Guide:-Working-on-the-UI.md

 Yarn workspaces are used to symlink the OpenRemote packages into a root `node_modules` directory (refer to the Yarn [documentation](https://yarnpkg.com/) for more details).
 Yarn acts as an alternative to `npm` so please use it.

-Gradle is used used as the standard build tool throughout the stack, there are gradle tasks available which delegate to node as follows:
+Gradle is used as the standard build tool throughout the stack, there are gradle tasks available which delegate to node as follows:

 * `npmInstall/yarnInstall` -> `yarn install`
 * `npmClean` -> `npm run-script clean`